Katie Telford: Trudeau's campaign chief & Chief of Staff to the Prime Minister

 Telford was also influential in Canada's response to the COVID-19 pandemic, and the negotiations of the Liberal-NDP supply and confidence agreement.

+Post-political career

+At the 2026 Toronto International Film Festival, Telford and Trudeau announced the launch of Hope & Hard Work, a film and television production company whose initial projects include adaptations of novels by Perry Chafe and Uzma Jalaluddin.

 Personal life

 Telford is married to Rob Silver, a consultant for a public affairs agency.
 They have one son.